kabasset/kabasset/source/interests.rst

 and the way interfaces are designed, e.g. through parameter forwarding and duck typing.
 Among others, briliant examples of such elegant APIs include the C++20 ranges library, Eigen or  Niels Lohmann's Json library.

-All in all, Modern C++ gives an opportunity to write more performant sorfware with simpler interfaces.
+All in all, Modern C++ gives an opportunity to write more performant software with simpler interfaces.
 This is also true for more recent languages like Rust, which simplify the library development wrt.
 C++.

 As a developer of several C++ libraries, I like to deliver APIs which yield readable user code.